KatlegoMokethi/eCommerce-Store/README.md

 # e-Commerce Solution for BAD ART

 ## About BAD ART
-BAD ART (PTY) LTD is a retail company that incorporates art into it's designs.
+BAD ART (PTY) LTD is a retail company that incorporates art into its designs.
 It gives you both calm and chaotic styles of comfort wear.

 ## Using: